TIMES Matrix Multiply Operator

 Multiplies two numerical arrays.
 This operator is really a combination of three operators, all of which have the same general syntax:y = a * b

-are arrays of numerical type.
-The result y
+where a and b are arrays of numerical type.
+The result y depends

 on which of the following three situations applies to the arguments